Mercerenies/eulers-melting-pot/README.md

   ASCII character associated with the integer result; it is required to print the result as a number.
 There is no specific required format, as some languages may include some garbage around the answer, so long as the answer as outputted is clear and readable.
+* I have written a few programming languages.
+At least one of them is in a usable state right now.
+For fairness, I will not be using any language that I myself wrote.

 ## Final Notes